tiddly-gittly/TidGi-Mobile/docs/Development.md

 For tagged release builds, follow the repository release workflow and let GitHub Actions produce the artifacts from tags instead of running local EAS builds.

+Agent should use Github CLI to wait for CI completion or fail, in a blocking way.

 ## Debug after build

 ```sh